Option Trading Tips for Beginners

 Common Mistakes in Option Trading

-The following are the mistakes individuals make in option trading.
+The following are the mistakes individuals make in option trading:

-- Not Having an Entry and Exit Plan:
+Not Having an Entry and Exit Plan

-Entering a trade without deciding target profit and stop loss can result in emotional decisions and bigger losses. - Ignoring Time Decay:
+Entering a trade without deciding target profit and stop loss can result in emotional decisions and bigger losses.

-Options lose value as expiry approaches, and beginners often ignore this time decay factor while buying options. - Overtrading:
+Options lose value as expiry approaches, and beginners often ignore this time decay factor while buying options.

-Taking too many trades in a day increases brokerage costs, risk exposure, and chances of losses. - Buying Options Near Expiry:
+Taking too many trades in a day increases brokerage costs, risk exposure, and chances of losses.

-Options close to expiry lose value very fast due to time decay, making them very risky for beginners. - Not Using Stop Loss:
+Options close to expiry lose value very fast due to time decay, making them very risky for beginners.

-If a trader does not use a stop loss strategy, they may incur significant losses. - Emotional Trading:
+If a trader does not use a stop loss strategy, they may incur significant losses.

-If a trader makes decisions based on emotions like fear and greed, and also tries to cover for the losses incurred, it may lead to poor decisions. - Not Managing Position Size Properly:
+If a trader makes decisions based on emotions like fear and greed, and also tries to cover for the losses incurred, it may lead to poor decisions.

 Taking very large positions without proper capital management increases overall trading risk.